 Skill: Writing Code

-The pseudocode below, for example, describes a sprite that will give the answer to a mathematical problem, namely the calculation of the area and perimeter of a rectangle.
+The pseudocode below, outlines the process to calculate the area and perimeter of a rectangle.

 This pseudocode can act as the planning or prewriting step.
 The resulting code might look like this:

-Execution of code is the step where the code is read and compiled by the computer.
-It is at this stage that a functional code will give the desired result, or output (and a non-functional code will give a different output or no output).
+Execution of code is when the code is read and compiled by the coding program and is referred to as the output.
 In block coding, the execution of a code is often done by means of a button in the interface, while text-based programming languages require precise compilation software that essentially translates the code from the programming language to the machine language (for example, binary code) so that it can execute the code.
 This also applies to robotic devices.

 Some examples of run buttons for block coding software: